2020-21 Reopening and Learning Plans

 - Do you expect to adjust the fall/winter schedule?

-- Have teachers been involved in the reopening planning, and are you getting their feedback?
+- Were teachers involved in the reopening planning, and did you get their feedback?

 - How will ECE look with parents not being allowed on campus?